Balsamic Glazed Brussels Sprouts

 how to make balsamic brussels sprouts.

-• To store: Leftovers can be stored in the refrigerator, covered, for up to three days.
+To store: Store leftovers in an airtight container in the refrigerator for up to three days.

-roasted brussels sprouts with balsamic.
+brussels sprouts with balsamic glaze.

 How do you get the bitterness out of Brussels sprouts?